-Dome Grown Produce is centrally located between Bend and Redmond on a 20 acre farm about 10 minutes to Redmond, 20 minutes to downtown Bend, and 40 minutes to all types of recreation in the pristine Cascade Mountains.
+Welcome to Dome Grown Produce.
+We are centrally located between Bend and Redmond on a 20 acre farm about 10 minutes to Redmond, 20 minutes to downtown Bend, and 40 minutes to all types of recreation in the pristine Cascade Mountains.
 The property is on the dry side of the mountains and includes a mix of Juniper and pasture land with two acres dedicated to organic vegetable farming and greenhouse production.
-Pigs, chickens, and 2 mini cattle graze on about 8-10 rotating acres of our farm.
+Pigs and chickens are mainly on 5-6 rotating acres of our farm.
 We have two large greenhouses and a year round geodesic dome greenhouse that increase our crop diversity on the farm and extend our farming season, which is necessary in the dry, high desert of Central Oregon.
 The weather is variable in every season, so come prepared with the proper layers, footwear, outerwear, and rain gear.
 We have two wooded irrigation holding ponds that are great for cooling off in and around during the hot mid-summer heat.

 We predominantly focus on growing vegetables organically for market, edible and medicinal herbs, and eggs.
 We are just getting started with the adventures of raising livestock and bees.
-We are not certified but follow all the same principles and guidelines of organic growing.
-We sell to CSA customers and participate in farmer’s market twice a week.
+We sell directly to customers by participating in farmers' market twice a week and raise some crops for wholesale markets.
 We are also passionate to our commitment to sustainability, so there are projects in the making to help improve the efficiency of our farming and processing practices (aquaponics, composting, and soil building for example).
-Because we are a small family owned farm, there is opportunity to work in the larger vegetable production projects, growing/harvests, and selling, as well as learn smaller homesteading projects from fermenting to canning to processing meat (optional), even though these are not a part of our commercial operation at this time.
+We are not certified but follow all the same principes and guidelines of organic growing.
+By being a small family owned farm, there is opportunity to work in the larger vegetable production projects, growing/harvests, and selling, as well as learn smaller homesteading projects from fermenting to canning to processing meat (optional), even though these are not a part of our commercial operation at this time.
 The intern will have abundant opportunity to participate in all or some aspects of the farm.

 Our fairly new farm is in a constant cycle of growth and transformation, so there will be many opportunities for a variety of skills to be learned and an evolution of focus (depending on our priorities and the intern’s interests).